Bao Finance Price Reaches $0.0000 (BAO)

-Bao Finance (BAO) traded up 0.3% against the dollar during the 1 day period ending at 9:00 AM ET on February 19th.
-Bao Finance has a total market capitalization of $724,266.39 and $0.17 worth of Bao Finance was traded on exchanges in the last day.
-One Bao Finance token can currently be bought for $0.0000 or 0.00000000 BTC on cryptocurrency exchanges.
-Over the last week, Bao Finance has traded 7.4% higher against the dollar.
+Bao Finance (BAO) traded 0.3% higher against the U.S. dollar during the 1-day period ending at 13:00 PM E.T. on February 21st.
+Over the last week, Bao Finance has traded 1.3% higher against the U.S. dollar.
+One Bao Finance token can currently be purchased for $0.0000 or 0.00000000 BTC on popular cryptocurrency exchanges.
+Bao Finance has a market cap of $727,612.30 and $1.09 worth of Bao Finance was traded on exchanges in the last day.

 - CareCoin (CARES) traded 2.2% lower against the dollar and now trades at $0.0809 or 0.00000297 BTC.